akhils7404/8-Week-SQL-Challenges/Danny's Dinner/README.md

 **All Set!!!
 Let's Begin**

-**1.What is the total amount each customer spent at the restaurant?**
+**1. What is the total amount each customer spent at the restaurant?**

 ![image](https://github.com/user-attachments/assets/7389e461-a3a0-4fd9-9099-08869975563b)